-The Board of Education shall by a majority vote appoint a Superintendent of Schools for a term to be negotiated.
-The Superintendent shall serve as the chief executive officer of the Board and as such shall carry out the policies established by the Board.
+The Board of Education shall, by a majority vote, appoint a Superintendent of Schools for a term to be negotiated.
+The Superintendent shall serve as the Chief Executive Officer of the Board and shall carry out the policies established by the Board.

-The Superintendent is the executive officer for the Board of Education and the unitary leader of the school district.
-In harmony with the policies of the Board, the Laws of New York State and the Commissioner’s Regulations, the Superintendent has executive authority over the school system and the sole responsibility for its effective functioning.
+The Superintendent is the Chief Executive Officer for the Board and the unitary leader of the school district.
+In harmony with the policies of the Board, the Laws of New York State and the Commissioner’s Regulations; the Superintendent has executive authority over the school system and the sole responsibility for its effective functioning.

 The Superintendent attends all meetings of the Board and participates in all of its deliberations.
 The Superintendent advises the Board in policy development and general planning and assumes the initiative in presenting associated issues to the Board for consideration.

 The Superintendent provides data and information to the Board concerning progress and problems of the district.
 The Board depends upon the Superintendent for educational leadership and professional counsel in its deliberations.

 In emergency matters, the Superintendent is authorized by the Board to act at his/her discretion subject to subsequent approval by the Board.